zjuter0126/pai/manual/cluster-admin/installation-faqs-and-troubleshooting.md

 #### How to remove k8s network plugin

-By default, we use [weave](https://github.com/weaveworks/weave) as k8s network plugin.
-After installation, if you encounter some errors about the network, such as some pods failed to connect internet, you could remove network plugin to solve this issue.
+After installation, if you use [weave](https://github.com/weaveworks/weave) as k8s network plugin and you encounter some errors about the network, such as some pods failed to connect internet, you could remove network plugin to solve this issue.

 To remove the network plugin, you could use following `ansible-playbook`:
 ```yaml